IonAgorria/OpenE2140/README.md

 2. Compile according to your platform:
     - Linux:
         Execute `./build-linux.sh`
+    - Mac OS:
+        Execute `./build-macos.sh`

 3. Find the generated files:
     - Linux:
+        The executable should be called `opene2140`
+    - MacOS:
-        The main executable should be called `opene2140`
+        The executable should be called `opene2140`

 ## Running
 Original game files are required to be located in folder **assets** in the same path as game executable.